nodejs/node/doc/api/test.md

 ### Custom reporters

-[`--test-reporter`][] can be used to specify a path to custom reporter. a custom reporter is a module that exports a value accepted by [stream.compose][].
+[`--test-reporter`][] can be used to specify a path to custom reporter.
+A custom reporter is a module that exports a value accepted by [stream.compose][].
 Reporters should transform events emitted by a {TestsStream}